Derecho 2020: One Year of Perseverance

-The morning of August 10, 2020, most Midwesterners hadn’t heard the term “derecho” and weren’t aware such a storm could exist.
-Farm Bureau Financial Services client/member John Buhr was an exception.
+The morning of August 10, 2020, most Midwesterners hadn’t heard the term “derecho” but by evening, that would all change.

 As soon as winds quieted that August day, Farm Bureau agents were on the ground taking calls and helping neighbors.